zackstout/beatles-songwriting/README.md

 ### bV

+- 🎵 Catswalk

 ### III

 ### VI

+- 🎵 Something

 ### II

+- 🎵 If you gotta make a fool of somebody
+- 🎵 for no one
+- 🎵 if i needed someone
+- 🎵 doctor robert

 #### Mr. Kite

+- 🎵 Being for the benefit of mr. kite

 ### V

+- 🎵 Eight days a week
+- 🎵 Birthday

 ### The Big Picture

+- 🎵 Magical mystery tour

 ### Lucy in the Sky with Diamonds: triple key heaven

+- 🎵 Lucy in the sky with diamonds

 ---